HoldenVH/FinalProjAPCS2/README.md

 6/10:

-- Added sprites for bigger/smaller enemies and made them update based on size, optimized most of the code especially the drawing
+- Added sprites for bigger/smaller enemies and made them update based on size, optimized most of the code especially the drawing, updated prototype and readme features

 6/11: